FzzyLizzy/Hades-thirdparty-injector/README.md

 [Download Injector](https://github.com/DeadlyKltten/Hades-thirdparty-injector/releases/download/2.3.2/Injector-V2.3.2.zip)

 ### Why Third Party
-I am not a DEV van Hades myself, but I like to make programs
+I am not a Dev of Hades myself, but I like to make programs

 ## Setup
 * First unpack the zip